Search Used Fiat Tipo Cars for Sale

 There is not only the Fiat Tipo hatchback but also the Fiat Station Wagon.
 The Fiat Tipo station wagon has even more space than the Hatchback with a 550 litre boot

 The Fiat Tipo was first introduced in 1988 and then was later reborn in 2016.
-Latest models of the Fiat Tipo includes great features such as Uconnect 5 inch touchscreen with a navigation system, LED daytime running lights.* There are four trim levels available with the Fiat Tipo.
+For 2022 the latest models of the Fiat Tipo includes the Tipo Cross and City Life, they come with great features such as 7”digital cluster, a navigation system, full LED lights.* There are four trim levels available with the Fiat Tipo.

 Modern and dynamic styling: from the LED daytime running lights and generous horizontal chrome grille, every part of the FIAT Tipo Hatchback blends elegantly and harmoniously.